deepthisudhavedam-droid/AppliedITProject/Docs/sessionlog.md

 * Installed and configured **Oracle VM VirtualBox** along with the required resources for the project setup.
 * Installed a Linux operating system for the development environment.
 * Configured essential networking and file transfer services, including **SSH, FTP, and SCP**.

+## ****Jhanvi****

+23-04-2026 - decided about the project and made groups of 5 members

+28-04-2026 - created branches through gits hub

+30-04-2026 - created a vision document and created branches

+05-05-2026 - created personas and senarios

+07-05-2026 - created user stories and conducted scrum meeting with team , Gone through various team to discuss about their      topics and personas

+12-05-2026 - installed VM & linux

+19-05-2026 - configured ftp with FileZilla, scp. installed NGINX, and deploid static website in NGINX website

+21-05-2026 - learnt about cloud & container, installed docker & docker compose